Gabriel Richard

 Richard helped negotiate the Treaty of Fort Meigs.
-He was co-founder of the Catholepistemiad of Michigania (which would later be renamed the University of Michigan).
+He was co-founder of the Catholepistemiad (which would later be renamed the University of Michigan).
 He was the first Catholic priest elected to the U.S. House of Representatives as delegate of the Michigan Territory for the 18th Congress.
 The Fr.
 Gabriel Richard Guild was established in 2020 as one of the first steps towards canonization of Richard.

 Early life

 Born in La Ville de Saintes on October 15, 1767, Gabriel Richard was the third of six children born to François Richard and Marie Geneviève Bossuet.
 At age 11, Gabriel was ready to receive a formal education.
 He was admitted into the Collège in Saintes.

 Gabriel Richard struggled at first but soon became one of the school's top scholars.
 His grades especially improved after an accident sidelined him for a period of time.
 The Collège was building a new chapel, and the building was surrounded with scaffolding.
 Even though the boys were forbidden to climb it, Gabriel Richard did.
 In descending, he stepped off into space.
 He received a “head wound and a heavy cut in the chin and mouth.”
 This accident left him with a jaw that had a slight twist to the left and a permanent scar.

 He entered the seminary in Angers in 1784 and was ordained on October 15, 1790.
 He was a priest of the Society of Saint-Sulpice, an intellectual order.
 Expressing the value of receiving a good education, Richard wrote his father, "I esteem education a hundred times more than the succession you could leave us, for an accident can deprive us of all our possessions, but knowledge and good education remain with us forever."

 During the French Revolution, which began in the spring of 1792, revolutionary militants demanded that priests declare their allegiance to the secular French Republic.
 Richard refused to swear the oath and on April 2, he sailed from Le Havre on the ship named Reine des Coeurs (Queen of Hearts) for the United States.
 More than 200 priests were killed by revolutionary forces four months later.

 He emigrated to Baltimore, Maryland.
 He taught mathematics at St. Mary's Seminary in Baltimore, until being assigned by Bishop Carroll to do missionary work to the Indians in the Northwest Territory.
 He was first stationed in what is now Kaskaskia, Illinois, and later in Detroit, Michigan.